 Chris found his voice as a boy soprano with the Tulsa Boy Singers.
 In 2005, Carol Crawford recruited boys from Tulsa Boy Singers for Tulsa Opera’s production of Leoncavallo’s Pagliacci.
 The following year, Chris was the understudy to the Little Prince in The Little Prince.
+In 2007, Chris sang the role of Shepherd Boy in Tulsa Opera’s Tosca.
 The Tulsa Youth Opera training program and Kostis Protopapas continued to foster Chris’s growth as a budding opera singer.
-In 2007, Chris sang the role of Shepherd Boy in Tulsa Opera’s Tosca.

 In 2016, Chris was the recipient of a district Encouragement Award from the Metropolitan Opera National Council Auditions.
 Then in 2017, Chris attended Seagle Music Colony where he starred as Horatio in the piano world premiere of Rosencrantz and Guildenstern Are Dead by Herschel Garfein.

-Chris's most recent endeavor was Central City Opera's 2018 season.
-He starred as Damon in Handel's "Acis and Galatea" directed by Ken Cazan.
+The following summer Chris was a part of Central City Opera's 2018 season.
+He starred as Damon in Handel's Acis and Galatea directed by Ken Cazan.
 Chris was also a part of the rest of the season, as well as a scenes program.
 He was also the recipient of the 2018 Iris Henwood Richards Memorial Award.